AntSorokin/Arducam_Streamer/README.md

 ```
 .
-├── Arducam_Streamer_v2.c      # Pico W C firmware
+├── Arducam_Streamer_v2.c    # Main firmware (streaming and encryption)
+├── arducam.c                # Low-level SPI interface for camera control
-├── udp_server.py              # Python demo UDP server
+├── udp_server.py            # Python script to receive and decode the video stream
 └── README.md
 ```

 ---

+## ⚙️ Technical Highlights & Optimizations

+### 🧠 Dual-Core Parallelism

+The RP2040's dual-core architecture is leveraged for improved performance:

+- **Core 0**: Handles AES encryption and UDP packet transmission.
+- **Core 1**: Continuously polls the camera, retrieves image data, and stores it in a shared buffer.

+This concurrent design ensures that encryption and transmission can occur without waiting for the camera, significantly improving throughput.

+### 🔁 Double Buffering

+Two memory buffers (`buf0` and `buf1`) are used in an alternating fashion:

+- While one buffer is being filled with new camera data,
+- The other is being encrypted and transmitted.

+This non-blocking mechanism allows for near-continuous capture and stream processing.

+### ✂️ Fragmentation-Aware UDP Streaming

+Each image frame is encrypted as a whole and then **split into multiple UDP packets** manually to avoid IP-layer fragmentation.
+Each packet includes:

+- A **frame ID**
+- A **packet index**
+- A **completion flag**

+These are appended to the end of the payload, allowing the receiver to reconstruct and decrypt the full frame in correct order.

+### 🔐 Secure Streaming

+The entire image buffer is padded and encrypted using **AES-128 CBC mode** before being split and sent, ensuring privacy even over insecure networks.
+The receiver uses `pycryptodome` to decrypt and reassemble the image in memory before displaying it.

+---

-## 📌 Notes
+## 📝 Notes

-- The Pico W and your computer **must be on the same network**.
+- The Pico W and host machine must be on the **same local network**.
-- UDP is used for low-latency streaming.
-You may experience some packet loss.
+- The UDP protocol is used for speed, so occasional packet loss may occur.
-- AES mode is **CBC** – both key and IV must match on sender and receiver.
+- A hardware watchdog is used to ensure the Pico resets if a fault or hang occurs.
+- The receiver uses OpenCV to decode MJPEG images in real-time.

 ---